Significant features of basal and maximal energy expenditure parameters in obese adults

 Sayıdaki Diğer Makaleler

-The correlation between cardiovascular risk and functional disability and disease activity in patients with rheumatoid arthritis
+The correlation between cardiovascular risk and functional disability and disease activity in the patients with rheumatoid arthritis

 Left atrial dilatation in undetermined group according to TOAST classification: echocardiographic assessment of stroke patients